vielhuber/syncdb/README.md

 * (Remote) commands like mysqldump, mysql, zip, e.g. can be overwritten manually to fit any environment
 * Works on Linux, Mac and Windows (with Cygwin or WSL)
 * Supports parallel execution of multiple syncs
+* Uses small optimization techniques for a faster restore

 ## Requirements